VasilisNikolaou/spring-security-2FA/README.md

 This project uses the classic *username/password* authentication (first factor) and *one time password (OTP)* authentication (second factor).
-[Seperation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) is a popular design principle so i decided to make two different servers talking with each other via HTTP.
+[Seperation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) is a popular design principle so i decided to make two different servers talking to each other over HTTP.
 For this repository seperating the logic in two servers might be an overkill but i think it's fine for testing purposes.

 # What I Used